 To manage this radical transformation of society successfully, we need digitally literate citizens.
 Only people who use this new technology in a competent, creative and responsible manner can take advantage of the opportunities of digital transformation without losing sight of the risks.

 With the focus topic Digital Literacy, the Körber Foundation wants to strengthen civil society's powers during this process and to increase public awareness of the requirements of autonomy and civil rights in the digital age.
 We therefore cooperate with model initiatives for digital education, support exchanges of experience and project transfer in this field and conduct lobby and public relations work on behalf of the topic.
 In various dialogue formats we discuss, with experts and stakeholders from industry, science, politics and civil society as well as the general public, the rules and values by which we want to live together in the digital age.
 We should all be involved in deciding on the topic of the kind of society in which we want to live in the future.

 Our operational activities, implemented in close cooperation with local partners, concentrate on the Hamburg area.
 Findings and practical examples from this work are communicated via our nationwide networks.

-Our Areas of Activity
+Our Fields of Action

 Living Civil Society